fylgja/site/src/components/container.md

 preview: "container.png"
 ---

-The container component is wrapper component.
-To make all child elements fit better in the page.
+The container component is wrapper component, to make all child elements fit better in the page.

 ## Installation